maftei/springbootTestUproject/README.md

 * [Setup](#setup)

 ## General info
-This project is test Spring MVC project
+This project is test Spring MVC project, I practice all  Spring MVC Annotations, H2 in memeory database, Thymeleaf.
+CRUD operations, transfer of parameters, creata build pipeleine from TeamCity.

 ## Technologies
 Project is created with: